 He eventually found his way onto the Varsity Rowing team at the University of British Columbia.
 His preparations for all the other sports in his life, in actuality, prepared Adam for an incredibly successful career on the water.
 He quickly developed into one of the leaders on the team, setting records on the rowing machine during his novice year.
-He later went on to win medals at the Canada Cup and the National Championships.
-With genuine leadership experience in tow, Adam Gant was equipped for success in future athletic endeavors as well as in his professional life.
+He later went on to win medals at Canada Cup and the National Championships.

-One of the great Mike Spracklen quotes—“The body will adjust to whatever stress is placed upon it”—describes the simple relationship that exists between hard training or work and an improved ability to perform.
-In Mike’s case, the context includes the clear intention to win a gold medal, which requires a training schedule and intensity that no other team would match (otherwise why delude ourselves into thinking we have a chance to win).
+One of the great Mike Spracklen quotes, “the body will adjust to whatever stress is placed upon it,” describes the simple relationship that exists between hard training or work and improved ability to perform.
+In Mike’s case it included the clear intention to win a gold medal, which required a training schedule and intensity that no other team would match (otherwise why delude ourselves into thinking we have a chance to win).
 Holding ourselves to a standard of such height naturally forces us to become better athletes.